JDempe/WanderList/README.md

 - [Ian Lunn](https://github.com/IanLunn) created an awesome library called [Hover.css](https://twitter.com/davidmacd) that adds some plug and play css animation classes.
 I used this for some of the moving icons on my page.

+- [CodyHouse](https://codyhouse.co/) provides a lot of free resources for web developers.
+I used their [Modal Window](https://codyhouse.co/gem/modal-window/) for the modal on the page.

 #### APIs

 - API Links will go here...